 - Once you have sprayed that section, then curl with your preferred curling iron.
 I use the CHI Dura Curling Iron.

-- After shampooing and conditioning, spray a lightweight hydrator like SEVEN’s ARMURE LEAVE-IN conditioner spray to detangle and add manageability.
+- After shampooing and conditioning, spray a lightweight hydrator like SEVEN’s Leave-In Conditioner Spray to detangle and add manageability.

-- Before you blow dry, prep hair with BORATO BOOST spray all over to give volume light hold.
+- Before you blow dry, prep hair with Satara Boost Spray all over to give volume light hold.

-- Here’s the most important part – Allow time for each curl to cool and set before trying to style or manipulate them.
+- Here’s the most important part—Allow time for each curl to cool and set before trying to style or manipulate them.
 After taking a section and curling with your iron, remove the barrel and drop the curl into your hand, holding it in its position for a few seconds until it cools.
-Mist the curl with a dry, workable hairspray like CUBICA WORKING spray for touchable, lasting hold.
+Mist the curl with a dry, workable hairspray like for touchable, lasting hold.

 - Once all your curls are cool, use a brush or your fingers to break up the curls and style as desired.
-Finish with a light misting of CUBICA WORKING spray for hold.
+Finish with a light misting of Cubica Tousle Spray for hold.